BOROUGH OF LINCOLN PARK

 10. To hire all employees, and subject to the provisions of law, to determine their qualifications and conditions for their continued employment, or their dismissal or demotion; and

 11. To promulgate rules and regulations from time to time, which may effect the orderly and efficient administration of municipal government.

 Nothing contained in this Agreement shall operate to deny to or restrict the Borough in the exercise of its rights, responsibilities and authorities pursuant to the laws of this State or the United States.

 The Union hereby acknowledges that the Borough being a public agency is free to use Union or non-union contractors and sub-contractors without interference from the Union, its officers or its members.
 Further, the Borough shall have the right, at its sole discretion, to apportion work by subcontract or other similar means, as it may see fit, in order that the services to be performed by the Borough may be carried out for the benefit of the public.

 The purpose of this procedure is to secure, at the lowest possible level, an equitable solution to the problems which may arise affecting the terms and conditions of this Agreement.
 The parties agree that this procedure will be kept as informal as may be appropriate.
-Where there is dispute, and pending the grievance procedure, work shall continue in a regular and orderly manner without interruption.
+Where there is a dispute and pending the grievance procedure, work shall continue in a regular and orderly manner without interruption.

-Nothing herein contained shall be construed as limiting the right of any employee having a grievance to discuss the matter informally with any appropriate member of his/her departmental supervisory staff and having the grievance adjusted without formal proceedings.
+Nothing herein contained shall be construed as limiting the right of any employee having a grievance to discuss the matter informally with any appropriate member of his departmental supervisory staff and having the grievance adjusted without formal proceedings.

 “Days” mean working days exclusive of weekends and holidays.

-Steps of the Grievance Procedure:
+C. Steps of the Grievance Procedure:

 The following constitutes the sole and exclusive method for resolving grievances between the parties covered by this Agreement and shall be followed in its entirety unless any step is waived by mutual consent: